paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-...we add in a new value to hold the currentLanguage, as well as the translations for that language.
+...we add in a new value to hold the currentLanguage, and a new value for to hold the translations for the current language.

 ---